Serving Up the Straight Dish on Restaurant Chargebacks

 However, consumers have been adopting more and more aspects of the eCommerce experience into their everyday shopping habits, and restaurants have had to adapt.
 For many, that translates into signing up with services like DoorDash or Grubhub, or offering their own in-house BOPUS ordering options—that’s “buy online, pick up in store.”

 With BOPUS and delivery orders, customers can pay over a website or app with their credit or debit card or some other electronic payment method.
 They can purchase and receive the meal without having any direct interaction with the restaurant.
-During the COVID-19 pandemic, with orders in many areas to remain at home and minimize contact with others, this has become the preferred or even exclusive method of doing business for many restaurants and their patrons.
+During the COVID-19 pandemic, with orders in many areas to remain at home and minimize contact with others, this became the preferred or even exclusive method of doing business for many restaurants and their patrons.